-Crabbing can continue to be good, especially in bays with less freshwater influence – think Coos, Yaquina and Tillamook.
+Crabbing can continue to be good, especially in larger bays or bays with less freshwater influence like Coos, Yaquina, and Tillamook.
 In smaller estuaries and bays, fresh water from rains and freshets can move crab further out in the ocean in search of saltier water.

 Incoming and outgoing tides can affect several marine fisheries.
 For example, clamming is best during low and negative tides.